The vast world of science is filled with captivating stories waiting to be told.

 Now, I know that building a blog may sound complicated.
 You’ll have to put together a website and find ways to reach your target audience of fellow science lovers.
 But I promise it’s not as hard as it might seem.

 If you’re a computer scientist who loves to code, you can code your entire website with HTML and CSS.
 However, if you’re not a big coder, you can still build a fantastic website quickly and easily without writing a single line of code.
-If you’re ready to learn how to start a science blog, then take a look at my guide below.
-I will help you through every single step.

 There are many reasons why someone might want to start a science blog.
 Below, I’ve listed some of the most commonly cited reasons: